 - Now go and verify if your MAC address has changed properly.

-Method 2 – With Root Access
+Method 2 – Change MAC Address with Root Access

+This method also requires the use of Terminal, so go ahead and download it from the link above if you haven’t already.
 Assuming you have both Terminal Window, ROOT and Busybox on your device, follow the below steps:

 - Open terminal window app and type these commands: ‘su‘ and hit Enter.

 - If you have not already granted access to the app, it will prompt you for root access.
 Tap ‘Allow’.